DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 ```

 #### Deleting your Branch (optional)
 Once your pull request is accepted, you’ll probably want to get rid of the feature branch.
 You can do that to the remote master right within the pull request page.
-To delete the branch locally, you need to pull the remote master down into your local master.
+To delete the branch locally, you need to first pull the remote master down into your local master.
 Then git will know it's safe to delete your branch.

 ```bash
 git checkout master